-A Health Information Challenge Fund (HICF)-funded study in Oxford has generated a highly-detailed, anonymised research database of all patients treated on both Oxford general ICUs and the Royal Berkshire Hospital ICU in Reading from 2009 onwards (PICRAM, HICF 0510 006).
-We can determine from these data the number and distribution of intervals between one CRRT system failing and the next being in place and running (recommissioning of CRRT) for hundreds of such events when both citrate and heparin are in use.
+System set-up time will be obtained via the PICRAM database - a Health Information Challenge Fund (HICF)-funded study in Oxford which generated a highly-detailed, anonymised research database of all patients treated on both Oxford general ICUs and the Royal Berkshire Hospital ICU in Reading from 2009-2015 (PICRAM, HICF 0510 006) and from electronically held data on the CIS for patients treated in Oxford following completion of PICRAM.
+For patients identified in the CIS as having received CRRT we will extract core demographics (date of admission to ICU, date of birth, weight), all variables describing CRRT, and all variables relating to drugs group and fluid balance for CRRT.
+After extraction, admission date and date of birth will be converted to age on admission by PICRAM investigators at Oxford, providing an anonymised data set that will be transferred to ICNARC for analysis.
+The data extraction from the CIS containing admission date and date of birth will be deleted.
+We can then determine from these data the number and distribution of intervals between one CRRT system failing and the next being in place and running (recommissioning of CRRT) for hundreds of such events when both citrate and heparin are in use.